jlc0512/Utilizing-E-Commerce-Reviews-to-Predict-Comment-Sentiments/README.md

 Upon analysis, I also noticed some users either had a positive rating (4 or 5) but did NOT recommend the product, or recommended the product but did not have a positive rating (1-3).
 This could be due to user error and incorrectly using the rating system, or some users who had a personal negative review but would still recommend the product for others.
 If I had more time, I may run my model utilizing Recommended_IND as my target and see how my results change.

-Below are some example of reviews where the rating and recommendedIND did not match up.
+Below are some examples of reviews where Rating and Recommended_IND did not match up.

 ![](./images/positive_not_recommended.png)